 92Y’s Jewish Innovation Fellowship is open to current rabbinical students in New York City.
 To be considered for the Fellowship, candidates must meet the following criteria:

-- Currently be enrolled at one of the rabbinical schools in the New York City area
+- Currently be enrolled at one of the rabbinical schools in the New York City area, or be willing to commute to New York by car or train for sessions

 - Open to exploring new ideas and perspectives